Drinking Coffee May Reduce Risk of Liver Cancer, Study Finds

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.

-Mediterranean Diet May Help Reduce Risk of Depression, Study FindsA new study suggests that eating a Mediterranean diet may help reduce the risk of developing depression.
-The study found that people who followed a Mediterranean diet had a lower risk of developing depression compared to those who did not follow the diet.
+Drinking Coffee May Reduce Risk of Liver Cancer, Study FindsA new study suggests that drinking coffee may reduce the risk of developing liver cancer.
+The study, published in the journal BMJ Open, analyzed data from over 26,000 participants and found that those who drank three or more cups of coffee per day had a 50% lower risk of liver cancer compared to non-coffee drinkers.